quickapps/docs/en/developers/field-api.rst

    an array.
 -  ``Search over custom fields`` feature described above uses the ``value`` property when looking for matches.
-So in this way your entities can be found when using Field's machine-name in WHERE clauses.
+So in this way your entities can be found when using Field’s machine-name in WHERE clauses.
 -  Using ``extra`` is not mandatory, for instance your Field Handler could use an additional table schema to store entities information